samfargo/townscout/docs/OVERHAUL.md

 Townscout POI Overhaul

+Townscout is not Yelp.
+Its purpose is livability: the handful of things that truly shape where people want to live.
+Everything else is just noise.
+If you try to cover every pizza shop and nail salon, you burn compute/storage and confuse users.
+The right backbone is a tight core set of precomputed POIs + an escape hatch for edge cases.

 Townscout’s livability analysis is only as good as its POI (Point of Interest) backbone.
 Until now, we’ve relied on a handful of categories (Chipotle, Costco, Airports).
-That’s too narrow: users want to ask nuanced questions like “Am I within 10 minutes of a Whole Foods?” or “Can I find a pizza place near here?”
+That’s too narrow: users want to ask nuanced questions like “Am I within 10 minutes of a Whole Foods?” or “Can I find a grocery store near here?”

 This overhaul needs to maintain the cost-free architecture of Townscout.
 Whether that’s database, on-device storage, compute etc.

 ⸻

 Goals
-	•	Expand coverage beyond a few hand-picked POIs to essentially all livability-relevant categories: food, retail, education, health, recreation, civic, transport, natural amenities.
+	•	Expand coverage beyond a few hand-picked POIs to the following:
 	•	Filter flexibility: support queries by category (“Any supermarket within 10 minutes”) and brand (“Whole Foods within 10 minutes”).
 	•	Anchor Sites: co-located POIs share one precompute, cutting routing load 2–5× in dense clusters.
+TBD if these will be necessary.
 	•	Extensible: new categories, brands, or user-supplied data can be added by config, not code.

 ⸻